How to Brew Irish Stout

 When considering the grain that you should use for an Irish stout, think about the unfermentable or complex sugars that might be added to the grist.
 Single and two molecule sugars are easily fermented.
 Some complex sugars can be broken down to simple sugars.

-However, the more complex sugars that are added in your mash, the more unfermentable sugars are likely to be left.
 Try avoiding crystal/caramel malts, Munich, Vienna, any Carapils, or dextrin malts.
 High quality pale malts and Golden Promise should be considered.
 Achieving the dark color and roasty quality of this beer.

 Consider dark chocolate, roasted malts, and black patent all can give you the darkness and roastiness you need in an Irish Stout.